Pablovschpaz/Pablovschpaz/README.md

 - 👋 Hi, I’m @Pablovschpaz
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Front-end
 - 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me ... send me an email or add me on Linkedin - 20007223@uepg.br - https://www.linkedin.com/in/pablovschpaz/.